ibmresilient/resilient-python-api/README.md

 It provides a SimpleClient class that you use to call the Resilient REST API.
-This class manages an authenticated connection to the Resilient server, and provides simple helper methods for accessing REST resources.
+This class manages an authenticated connection to the Resilient server, and simple helper methods for accessing REST resources.

 The module also provides an ArgumentParser (which extends `argparse.ArgumentParser`) to simplify the writing of command line utilities.
 This provides support for